Shadows (1958 film): Production

 The idea for the film came from a classroom exercise.
-With acting coach Burt Lane (later the father of Diane Lane), Cassavetes was conducting classes for aspiring actors at the Variety Arts Theatre in Manhattan's off-Broadway Union Square neighborhood, the classes listed as "The Cassavetes-Lane Drama Workshop"; this was Cassavetes' attempt to counter the adherents of method acting who controlled much of New York theatre and film.
+With acting coach Burt Lane (later the father of Diane Lane), Cassavetes was conducting classes for aspiring actors at the off-Broadway Variety Arts Theatre in Manhattan's Union Square neighborhood.
+The classes, listed as "The Cassavetes-Lane Drama Workshop", were Cassavetes' attempt to counter method acting, which was ascendant in New York theatre and film.
 A particular exercise became the core of the film: A young African-American woman who was very light-skinned dated a young white man, but he was repulsed when he discovered she had a black brother.
 Cassavetes determined to put the scene on film, so he began looking for funding.
 While ostensibly promoting the film Edge of the City on Jean Shepherd's Night People radio show on WOR in February 1957, Cassavetes said he could make a better film than could director Martin Ritt.
 He pitched the drama workshop idea to Shepherd's radio audience.
 Cassavetes was surprised when listeners sent about $2,000 to start the project.
 Money also came from Cassavetes' friends, including Hedda Hopper, William Wyler, Joshua Logan, Robert Rossen, José Quintero, and Cassavetes' agent Charlie Feldman.
 Cassavetes hired German cinematographer Erich Kollmar as cameraman, the only crew member except Cassavetes with any experience in film.

 Using student actors from the Cassavetes-Lane Drama Workshop, shooting started in February 1957 in a largely improvised form.
 Cassavetes composed an outline for the film, but not a script.
 Cassavetes and assistant director/producer Maurice McEndree gave detailed instructions to the actors, constraining the situation to guide the story, with the words and the movements improvised by the actors.
 Cassavetes intended the story to evolve from the characters rather than vice versa.
 Three initial weeks of work was thrown out, the first week because of technical problems with quality, and the next two weeks because Cassavetes felt that the actors were talking too much.
 After they had developed their characters to the point at which they could portray emotion in silence, the actors improvised with more clarity and with a level of truth that Cassavetes found revealing.
 He was a demanding director who required a critical romantic scene to be performed more than 50 times before he was satisfied with the results.
 About 30 hours of film was exposed during several months of off-and-on shooting.